-- 3 tablespoons Strawberry Rhubarb Sauce (see photo/recipe link below)
+- 3 tablespoons Strawberry Rhubarb Sauce (may substitute your favorite jam)

 - Optional toppings: toasted almonds, walnuts or nuts of choice; shredded coconut; cinnamon; a few fresh berries

-- If desired, top with a sprinkle of nuts or other optional toppings.
-Cover with plastic wrap or a lid, and refrigerator for up to three days.
+If desired, top with a sprinkle of nuts or other optional toppings.
+Enjoy immediately or cover with plastic wrap or a lid, and refrigerator for up to three days. (see note*)